Oluwasetemi/school_of_engineering_v4/slides.md

 # Heading & Sections

-- `<header>`
- is used for introductory content at the top of a page, section, or article.
+- `<header>` is used for introductory content at the top of a page, section, or article.
 This could include logos, titles, navigation menus, etc.

-- `<nav>`
-  is used to wrap major navigation blocks like menus.
+- `<nav>` is used to wrap major navigation blocks like menus.
-- ### `<main>`
-   represents the main content area of the page, unique to that specific page.
-There should only be one <kbd>&lt;main&gt;</kbd> per page.
+- `<main>` is used to represent the main content area of the page, unique to that specific page.
+There should only be one `<main>` per page.
-- `<article>`
-   is used for self-contained pieces of content that could be distributed or reused independently, like blog posts or news articles.
+- `<article>` is used for self-contained pieces of content that could be distributed or reused independently, like blog posts or news articles.

--  `section`
-   is used to group related content together, like chapters or sections of a guide or tutorial.
+- `section` is used to group related content together, like chapters or sections of a guide or tutorial.
-- `aside`
-   holds tangentially related content, like sidebars or inserts, that are separate from the main content flow.
+- `aside` is used to hold tangentially related content, like sidebars or inserts, that are separate from the main content flow.
-- `footer`
-  is used for footer content like copyright notices, contact information, or related links at the bottom of a page, section, or article.
+- `footer` is used for footer content like copyright notices, contact information, or related links at the bottom of a page, section, or article.